yorick2/versioned-deployment/README.md

 Currently I only have a test/development version of docker working currently and isn't meant to be secure for production use as yet.
 There is more detail in the readme inside the docker folder.

 ## Setup for testing/development
 Go to docker/dev and run 'sudo docker-compose up'.
 This will create a set of three docker containers and the project will be accessible at http://localhost:8080 in your web browser.
 A set of simple server tests can be found at http://localhost:8080/docker-tests/ and used to ensure the docker instances are working correctly.

-The test user is test@test.com and the password is password1.
+The test user is:
+ user: test@test.com
+ password: password1

 ## Requirements
 Docker